FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 > The cloud is just somebody else's computer.

 There is no magic, just using the cloud does not magically solve problems we are having with a traditional infrastructure.
-This section will teach you how a cloud is built and what the typical services are that they offer as well as the pitfalls which may come with such setups.
+This lecture will teach you how a cloud is built and what the typical services are that they offer as well as the pitfalls which may come with such setups.

 ## What is a Server?